jamesalphanome/jamesalphanome/README.md

-- 👋 Hi, I’m @jamesalphanome
+- 👋 Hi, I’m James Titus
 - while not code and stupid:
   - 👀 Do not disturb me